cn0047/stash/ed/r/rest/README.md

 <br>P: Versioning API.
 <br>S: Use API version in url, like: `my-api-host.com/v1/users/12345`,
-it's super simple to invalidate, version in header harder to invalidate.
+version in url super simple to invalidate, version in header harder to invalidate.